Meerut: Muslim conquests

-Timur in 1399 attacked and sacked Meerut.
-It was held by Ilyas Afghan and his son Maula Muhammad Thaneswari who was assisted by non-Muslims led by Safi.
-Timur tried to negotiate a surrender, to which the inhabitants of the fort replied by stating that Tarmashirin had tried to capture it in the past but failed.
-Incensed, he set forth with 10,000 cavalry.
+Timur attacked and sacked Meerut in 1399.
+The city was held by Ilyas Afghan and his son Maula Muhammad Thaneswari, who were assisted by non-Muslims led by Safi.
+Timur tried to negotiate a surrender, but the inhabitants of the fort replied saying that Tarmashirin had tried to capture the city in the past, but failed.
+Incensed, Timur attacked the city with 10,000 cavalry.
 The forces scaled the walls and Safi was killed in the battle.
-The inhabitants were killed and their wives and children enslaved.
-The fortifications and houses were razed to the ground with prisoners ordered to be flayed alive.
+The inhabitants were killed and their wives and children were enslaved.
+The fortifications and houses were razed to the ground, and the prisoners were ordered to be flayed alive.

 The city then came under the rule of the Mughal Empire and saw a period of relative tranquility.
-During the rule of Mughal Emperor, Akbar the Great (r.
-1556–1605), there was a mint for copper coins here.
-Also occurring during the reign of Akbar, Meerut was listed in the Ain-i-Akbari as a pargana under Delhi sarkar, producing a revenue of 4,391,996 dams for the imperial treasury and supplying a force of 300 infantry and 100 cavalry.
+During the rule of Mughal Emperor Akbar (r.
+1556–1605), there was a mint producing copper coins in the city.
+During the reign of Akbar, Meerut was listed in the Ain-i-Akbari as a pargana under Delhi Sarkar, producing a revenue of 4,391,996 dams for the imperial treasury and supplying a force of 300 infantry and 100 cavalry.

-Major part of the Meerut was in the control of Sayyid Jagirdars of Abdullapur Meerut from 16th to late 18th century, Sayyed Mir Abdulla Naqvi Al Bukhari built Kot Fort in Abdullapur in 16th century, this place was his main residence.
-The descendants of Syed Sadarudin Shah Kabir Naqvi Al Kannauji Bukhari still present in this town, Sadarudin was a chief advisor of Sikandar Lodi and the father of great saint Shah Jewna.
-Famous Pakistani writer Syed Qudrat Naqvi Al Bukhari was born in Meerut.
+A major part of Meerut was controlled by Sayyid jagirdars of Abdullapur, from 16th to late 18th century.
+Sayyed Mir Abdulla Naqvi Al Bukhari built Kot Fort in Abdullapur in 16th century, and it became his main residence.
+The descendants of Syed Sadarudin Shah Kabir Naqvi Al Kannauji Bukhari are still present in Meerut; Sadarudin was a chief advisor of Sikandar Lodi and the father of saint Shah Jewna.
+The famous Pakistani writer Syed Qudrat Naqvi Al Bukhari was born in Meerut.